fluffy-kalashnikov/fluffy-kalashnikov.github.io/content/portfolio/procedural-fence-generator/index.md

 date = 2025-03-10
 draft = true
 +++
-I've created a spline-driven fence generator in Houdini with tweakable parameters, interchangable models and used content from [Quixel Megascans](https://www.fab.com/sellers/Quixel) to spice up this demo!
+I've created a spline-driven fence generator in Houdini with tweakable parameters that let other disciplines create fences from already existing models!
+All the models used below are from [Quixel Megascans](https://www.fab.com/sellers/Quixel).

-{{< fakegif "procedural-fence-demo.webm" >}}
+{{< fakegif "procedural_fence_generator_01_showcase.webm" >}}

-I've wanted to dive deeper into Houdini Digital Assets for quite some time because as a programmer I've seen people make numerous tools for placing models according to specific rules or inputs.
-Often I've found these tools error prone, inflexible and tedious to expand upon, and optimizing them adds another level of complexity.
+For a long time I was intimidated about learning Houdini for game development, but I was very inspired by a lecture from David Lindberg to start small in Houdini and develop increasingly sophisticated things over time.
+During [P7]() I decided to integrate Houdini into our custom engines pipeline, and with all the accumulated experience from producing smaller Houdini Digital Assets during development I have become a lot more confident in Houdini!

-Houdini Digital Assets on the other hand provides both lower and higher levels of control, where each piece can be controlled individually but also the system as a whole.
-I wanted to learn Houdini as the non-destructive node workflow makes it far easier to iterate and experiment, but Houdini also makes it easier to expose more parameters in an artist-friendly manner.
-Developing a fence generator has definetly improved how I expose parameters to the end user!
+With this fence generator I wanted to dive deeper into producing Houdini Digital Assets natively for Unreal Engine and also create a more generic Houdini Digital Asset with many parameters that other disciplines can bend to their will.
+During testing I discovered many happy mistakes that I polished into features in the end!

 ## How it works
 {{< fakegif "procedural-fence-generator-usage.webm" >}}